MLIP Calculator

 Hessian evaluation mode

 hessian_calc_mode="Analytical" uses second-order autograd on the selected device; "FiniteDifference" (default) computes central differences of forces.
-Analytical mode is automatically disabled when multiple inference workers are requested (see the warning above).
+Analytical mode is unavailable when multiple inference workers are requested — it raises a RuntimeError (see the note above); pick workers = 1 if you need analytical Hessians, or stay on FiniteDifference.

 HPC example: PBS + Open MPI + Ray